mikl0s/ReformatBackup/docs/codebase.md

 - Size formatting
 - Timestamp formatting

-### 6. Flask Routes (`routes.py`)
+### 7. Flask Routes (`routes.py`)

 The routes module defines all HTTP endpoints:
 - Main application view (`/`)
 - Backup endpoint (`/backup`)
 - Restore view and action (`/restore/<app_id>` and `/restore/<app_id>/<backup_id>`)
 - Settings management (`/settings`)
+- Update management (`/update`)
+- Configuration API endpoints (`/settings/update-check`)

+The routes are set up using a function-based approach with proper error handling and type hints.
+Helper functions for calculating drive sizes and retrieving recent backups are also included.

-### 7. User Interface
+### 8. User Interface

 The UI is built with:
 - Flask templates (Jinja2)
 - Bootstrap for responsive layout
 - Custom CSS for styling and themes
-- JavaScript for interactivity and theme switching
+- JavaScript for interactivity, theme switching, and update management

 The interface supports both light and dark themes, with dark as the default.
+Theme preferences are stored in both localStorage and the application configuration file.
+The application also supports system theme detection for automatic switching based on user preferences.

+The UI includes a settings page for managing backup location, theme preferences, update settings, and other application options.
+It also features an update notification system with a modal dialog for one-click updates.

+Error handling is implemented with dedicated error templates that provide user-friendly error messages while logging detailed information for debugging.

 ## Configuration Files

 ### 1. User Configuration

-- `.reformatbackup`: JSON file in the user's home directory storing the backup location
+- `.reformatbackup`: JSON file in the user's home directory storing all application settings:
+  - Backup location
+  - Theme preference
+  - Update checking settings
+  - Auto-rescan settings
+  - Compression level
+  - Maximum backups per application
 - `appscan.json`: Cache of scanned applications to improve performance

 ### 2. Package Configuration

 - `pyproject.toml`: Defines package metadata, dependencies, and entry points
+- `requirements.txt`: Lists development dependencies
+- `setup.cfg`: Configures development tools like flake8 and isort
+- `pytest.ini`: Configures pytest for testing

 ## Development Workflow